aesthetic-suite/framework/docs/packages/react/themes.md

 ## Changing themes

 The currently active theme can be changed in one of two ways.
-The first is through the `ThemeProvider`s `name` prop, which requires one of the names used during registration.
+The first is through the `ThemeProvider`s `name` prop, which requires a name used during registration.
 This approach is a bit cumbersome, as it requires re-rendering the provider near the root of the application.

 ```tsx
 import { ThemeProvider } from '@aesthetic/react';